 Again, a heat pump can make quite a few smells (none of them particularly pleasant) and they can indicate different problems.
 If your condensate pan is growing mold, you’ll smell mildew, but if it is instead growing a bacterial colony, it will smell more like vinegar.
 Hot dust, melting plastic, and fish are all smells that an overheating motor or electrical system can make.
 That’s a fire hazard!
 Get it repaired.

-3: Short Cycling
+3: Heat Pump Short Cycling and What It Means

 This is the term for a heat pump starting up but shutting down right away, over and over.
 It’s often caused by overheating.
 The limit switch senses excess heat and shuts the system down for safety.
 It can happen because of blocked airflow, a broken fan, or an electrical problem in the blower fan motor.